smroccuzzo/UltraCold/README.md

 ## What UltraCold can do

-UltraCold contains several solver classes for different flavors of Gross-Pitaevskii-like equations, allowing to describe ultra-cold systems of bosons at the mean-field level and to study both their ground-state configuration and the dynamics.
-UltraCold also offers several solver classes for Bogolyubov equations, allowing to study the elementary excitations on top of stationary states.
+UltraCold contains several solver classes for different flavors of Gross-Pitaevskii and Bogolyubov equations, allowing for the description of ultra-cold systems of bosons at the mean-field level, studying their ground-state properties, the dynamics, and elementary excitations.

 Right now, all the solver classes take advantage of OpenMP parallelization.

 The complete documentation is available either [html](https://smroccuzzo.github.io/UltraCold) or [pdf](./docs/manual.pdf).